JM-Lab/jm-metric/README.md

 JMMetric
 ========
-JMMetric is an open source to prepare data for analytics, Java Reactive Stream Data Processing Framework that ingests various format data, transforms it to FieldMap (flat key map), and then use it to build Semi-Structured Data And Metric.
+JMMetric is an open source to prepare data for analytics, Java Reactive Stream Data Processing Framework that ingests various format data from a multitude of inputs, transforms it into FieldMap (Semi-Structured Data with flat key), sends it to outputs and then use it to make your Metric.

 ## Useful Features  :
 * **Flow Package ([Reactive Programming with JDK 9 Flow API](https://community.oracle.com/docs/DOC-1006738) Utility, [Reactive Streams